nathanroys/Grav-Notify/README.md

     offset.from - Where to show the notification from *(top/bottom)*
     offset.amount - The amount of pixels to offset

+All variables are optional apart from message and type.

     notify:
 	    message: 'This is a warning'
 	    type: warning